Skip to Content

 We ask the mentor to meet with the programme participant bi-monthly for the duration of the programme.
 This enables the mentor to check and evaluate progress and provide ongoing advice and support.

-Once you have completed the programme you will join the FNF alumni community and receive ongoing networking and leadership development opportunities through events, webinars, media engagement and policy thought leadership.
+Once you have completed the programme you will join the FNF alumni community and receive ongoing networking and leadership development opportunities through events, webinars and policy thought leadership.

 Programme Structure and Dates